deanwampler/spark-scala-tutorial/tutorial/README.md

 ## SparkSQL

-[SparkSQL](http://spark.apache.org/docs/latest/sql-programming-guide.html) adds the ability to specify schema for RDDs, run SQL queries on them, and even create, delete, and query tables in [Hive](http://hive.apache.org), the original SQL tool for Hadoop.
-Recently, support was added for parsing JSON records, inferring their schema, and writing RDDs in JSON format.
+[SparkSQL](http://spark.apache.org/docs/latest/sql-programming-guide.html) adds a new `DataFrame` type that wraps RDDs with schema information and the ability to run SQL queries on them.
+There is an integration with [Hive](http://hive.apache.org), the original SQL tool for Hadoop, which lets you not only query Hive tables, but run DDL statements too.
+There is convenient support for reading and writing [Parquet](http://parquet.io) files and for reading and writing JSON-based records.

 Several years ago, the Spark team ported the Hive query engine to Spark, calling it [Shark](http://shark.cs.berkeley.edu/).
 That port is now deprecated.
 SparkSQL will replace it once it is feature compatible with Hive.
 The new query planner is called [Catalyst](http://databricks.com/blog/2014/03/26/spark-sql-manipulating-structured-data-using-spark-2.html).

 ## The Spark Version

-This workshop uses Spark 1.1.0.
+This workshop uses Spark 1.4.0.

 The following documentation links provide more information about Spark: